Energy Saving Tips

 - Reduce the amount of water used to cook foods on the stove top and put covers on pans.
 You will be able to use lower heat settings, yet foods will cook faster.

 - Plan meals that can be cooked outdoors on the grill.
-The food tastes great, the entire family gets involved and you won't add heat to your homes interior.
+The food tastes great, the entire family gets involved and you won't add heat to the interior of your home.